maldorne/maldorne.org/web/source/_posts/2026/04/12/migrating-an-ldmud-mudlib-from-3.3-to-3.6.md

 - **Don't try to keep the old driver alive.** We spent hours trying to make 3.3.720 work with modern compilers before accepting that the 64-bit bugs are unfixable without driver patches.
 Porting the mudlib to 3.6.8 was the right call.
 - **LDMud's `deprecated/` directory is excellent.** Every removed efun has an official simul_efun replacement with the exact same behavior.
 Use them.
 - **Convert encoding first.** The UTF-8 requirement is absolute — there's no flag to disable it.
 Do the bulk conversion before anything else.
+- **The master must be pure ASCII.** This is documented but easy to miss.
+If your mudlib is in a language other than English, you almost certainly have accented characters in the master's string literals.
+Use `\uXXXX` escapes and set `H_FILE_ENCODING` to `"UTF-8"` in `inaugurate_master()`.
+- **Set interactive encoding to UTF-8.** The default ISO-8859-1 breaks accented input from modern clients.
+A single `configure_interactive` call in the login object fixes it.